 Fellows join a large network of graduate students, scholars, and alumni with careers in academia and policy at top institutions across the world.

+Applications for the 2022-2023 academic year are due March 15, 2022.
 To learn more about these fellowships and the other student programs offered by the Mercatus Center at George Mason University, please visit our website.
-For more information about George Mason University’s graduate programs in economics, visit the Economic Department’s pages for the PhD in economics or MA in economics.

 - A 1-2 page cover letter explaining: